openshift/origin-aggregated-logging/deployer/README.md

   the necessary uuid index migration for you.

 #### Note
-  If you had not previously done a uuid migration after a manual upgrade, you will still need to perform that with `MODE=migrate` while your Elasticsearch instances are running.
+  If you have not previously done a uuid migration after a manual upgrade, you will need to perform that with `MODE=migrate` while your Elasticsearch instances are running.

   This only impacts non-operations logs, operations logs will appear the same as in previous versions.
 There should be minimal performance impact to ES while running this and it will not perform an install.

+## Stop and Start

+If you wish to shut down in an orderly fashion, for instance prior to a system upgrade, there are stop and start a deployer modes:

+    $ oc new-app logging-deployer-template -p MODE=stop
+    $ oc new-app logging-deployer-template -p MODE=start

+In each case, the deployer must `Complete` state before the action can be considered complete.

-## Cleanup and removal
+## Uninstall and Reinstall

-If you wish to remove everything generated or instantiated without having to destroy the project:
+If you wish to remove everything generated or instantiated without having to destroy the project, there is a deployer mode to do so cleanly:

-    $ oc delete all --selector logging-infra=kibana
-    $ oc delete all,daemonset --selector logging-infra=fluentd
-    $ oc delete all --selector logging-infra=elasticsearch
+    $ oc new-app logging-deployer-template -p MODE=uninstall

+You can also typically do so manually:

-    $ oc delete all,sa,oauthclient --selector logging-infra=support
+    $ oc delete all,sa,oauthclient,daemonset,configmap --selector logging-infra=support
-    $ oc delete secret logging-fluentd logging-elasticsearch logging-es-proxy logging-kibana logging-kibana-proxy logging-kibana-ops-proxy
+    $ oc delete secret logging-fluentd logging-elasticsearch \
+                       logging-elasticsearch logging-kibana \
+                       logging-kibana-proxy

+Note that PersistentVolumeClaims are preserved, not deleted.

+There is also a reinstall mode:

+    $ oc new-app logging-deployer-template -p MODE=reinstall

+This first removes the deployment and then recreates it according to current parameters.
+Note that again, PersistentVolumeClaims are preserved, and may be reused by the new deployment.
+This is a useful way to make the deployment match changed parameters without losing data.

 # Using Kibana